 Eventually, the Sisters moved from a small cottage to a brick building across from St. John’s in Tipton.
 This building was financed by Mother Gertrude’s father, a gold miner.

-In 1900 the Sisters of St. Joseph, with the help of Father Anthony Kroeger, purchased a 200 acre farm north of Tipton.
+In 1900 the Sisters of St. Joseph, with the help of Father Anthony Kroeger, purchased a 200-acre farm north of Tipton.
 Originally, the St. Joseph Academy was to be built facing SR 19.
 But on August 6, 1902, 80 acres was purchased from Mr. and Mrs. Carson and groundwork began immediately to build the Academy there.
 A sawmill was moved into the woods and workers felled the large oak trees and sawed them into the desired materials.
 The lumbers was hauled into the Fraulich Lumber Mills in Tipton to be seasoned and dressed.
-In the spring, the lumber was hauled back to the building site and on evening in 1903, Fr.
+In the spring, the lumber was hauled back to the building site and one evening in 1903, Fr.
 Kroeger, Sister Magdalene, Sister Baptista and Architect Mr. De Curtady drove the four stakes to mark the site for the Academy.

 The St. Joseph Academy was formally opened in September 1904 and blessed November 15, 1904.
 This boarding school educated girls from all over the United States and Central America.

 A Bungalow style house, now called the Nazareth House, was built in 1908 and functioned as the St. Mary’s Boys Academy.
 From 1908 to 1922, the Sisters of St. Joseph of Tipton ran the St. Mary’s School for Boys grade school.
 The current Nazareth Bungalow was built in 1908 to accommodate a limited number of boys in grades one to eight.
 The Sisters opened the school in response to requests from St. Joseph Academy parents applying for a boys’ boarding school.
 Soon, the bungalow was filled, so the older boys remained there and the younger boys were housed in the west side of the Convent.
 By 1915, enrollment had increased to 40 boys and a large classroom room was added to the east side of the convent.
+Classes for boys were offered to meet state requirements in addition to art, music (piano, violin and voice), and penmanship.

 St. Mary's School for Boys Booklet 1915-16